zp4rker/sirah-journal/al-rahiq_al-makhtum/topics/0001-location_and_nature_of_arab_tribes.md

 ---

-Not only is it vital context to the life of al-nabī ﷺ, there are so many wisdoms behind Allāh's decision to send al-rasūl ﷺ to the Arabs such as the strategic (in multiple aspects) geographical location of the Arabian Peninsula.
+Not only is it vital context to the life of al-nabī ṣallallāhu 'alayhi wa sallam, there are so many wisdoms behind Allāh's decision to send al-rasūl ṣallallāhu 'alayhi wa sallam to the Arabs such as the strategic (in multiple aspects) geographical location of the Arabian Peninsula.

 > Linguistically, the word "Arab" means deserts and barren land without water and vegetation.
 Ever since the dawn of history, this term has been used for the Arabian Peninsula and its people.